 The Abyssinian is one of the oldest known breeds of cats.
 It was initially believed that the Abyssinian originated from Ethiopia (formerly Abyssinia).
 However, the most recent studies by geneticists show that the Abyssinian more likely originated from the coast of the Indian Ocean and parts of Southeast Asia.
 The earliest identifiable Abyssinian is located in the Leiden Zoological Museum in Holland.
-This taxidermal exhibit shows a ruddy ticked cat which was purchased around 1834 -1836 from a supplier of small wild cat exhibits.
-This specimen had been labeled by the museum as “Patrie, domestica India”
+This taxidermal exhibit shows a ruddy ticked cat purchased around 1834 -1 836 from a supplier of small wild cat exhibits.
+The museum labeled this specimen as “Patrie, domestica India.”

 The Abyssinian Cat breed was refined in England.
 It is believed that its introduction to England was through the travels of colonists and merchants stopping in Calcutta.
-Abyssinian Cats where imported to North America in the 1930’s and were the foundation of today’s North American breeding programs.
+Abyssinian Cats were imported to North America in the 1930s and were the foundation of today’s North American breeding programs.